Talend/design-system/adr/data-test.md

 - For a filter of a list
   `[data-test="search.input"]`

-- For a `Switch` with three options, which it uses radio buttons under the hood `[data-test="switch.radio[1]"]` `[data-test="switch.radio[2]"]` `[data-test="switch.radio[3]"]`
+- For a `Switch` with three options, which uses radio buttons under the hood `[data-test="switch.radio[1]"]` `[data-test="switch.radio[2]"]` `[data-test="switch.radio[3]"]`

 All of this will be part of the documentation (see below) and each of them will be used in [Cypress component testing](https://docs.cypress.io/guides/component-testing/introduction) in our Design System codebase.